opensanctions/opensanctions/site/_content/articles/2021-12-10-sustainability.md

 That’s why we believe that OpenSanctions will serve as **an open data commons for business users**, a shared resource that business can rely upon to build innovative and needs-driven services and products.

-At the same time, operating and expanding OpenSanctions - the crawlers, data normalization pipeline, and soon, an API, isn't sustainable without resources.
+At the same time, operating and expanding OpenSanctions - the crawlers, data normalization pipeline, and soon, an API, costs time and money and isn't sustainable without resources.
 That is why, after a thorough discussion, we've decided to adopt a licensing scheme for business users of OpenSanctions.

 As of today, OpenSanctions data is available under the terms of the [Creative Commons Attribution-NonCommercial 4.0 International Public License](https://creativecommons.org/licenses/by-nc/4.0/).
 This license allows non-commercial users to continue to freely use the data.
 We've also added clarifying zero-cost license terms for journalistic and human rights groups.